The Best Things to Do in Thassos in Winter

 The island of Thassos attracts many Greeks and a few Bulgarians who stay in their summer houses and bring back some of the aliveness of summer.

-The night before Easter, everyone gathers in the nearest church, and when the clock hits midnight, the celebration starts.
+The night before Easter, everyone gathers in the nearest church, and the celebration starts when the clock hits midnight.
 Fireworks, explosions, and the traditional egg fight create an atmosphere like no other.

 Play with Snow on Christmas Day